-One connoisseur strongly recommends decanting all wines, including the sparkling wines although there are also others who strongly oppose decanting sparkling wines including champagne.
+One connoisseur strongly recommends decanting all wines, including the sparkling wines and white wines although there are also others who strongly oppose decanting sparkling wines including champagne.
 He argues that the yeast used in the fermentation of champagne should be removed prior to drinking.
 Too much yeast in the body can cause an imbalance, resulting in illnesses.

 3. Why do you use a decanter?